Page the Puppy is a free kindergarten readiness initiative that is currently in Elkhart and Goshen Community Schools.

 We hope you will enjoy Page the Puppy kits.
-Your child will have an opportunity to build their own Page at the Kindergarten Blastoff at Goshen Schools.
+Your child will have an opportunity to build their own Page at the Kindergarten Orientation at Elkhart and Goshen Schools.
 We can’t wait to see you there!

 Please help us make the next generation of Page, the Puppy kits even better!
 Click the button below to complete a brief three-question survey

 Scroll down for games, activities, and parenting tips from local early childhood organizations or click here to download the activities.

 Games that build self-regulation and social emotional skills:

 The goal: To help children notice how much energy they’re feeling inside.
 When they know they have too much energy, they can either use their own calming skills or ask for help from a trusted adult.

 How to play: Draw a picture of a thermometer.
 Draw a seastar at the bottom and a tornado at the top.
 Ask if your child feels calm and peaceful like a starfish or revved up like a tornado.
 When your child is feeling over-energized, brainstorm together about ways to feel more like a seastar.
 For example, bouncing a ball to help release some of that energy.